How to Start a Business in Connecticut Checklist:

 Report newly hired employees to the state.

-Download the CT-W4 Form and fill in the necessary details.
+For submissions by fax or mail, download the CT-W4 Form and fill in the necessary details.

 Mail or fax the form to the New Hire Reporting Center.
 The address information is available on the form.